Die-Greifen/die-greifen-webseite/README.md

 ## Hosting
 At the time of writing, the website is hosted on hosteurope.de on a WebHosting Medium.
 If the website needs to be hosted somewhere else :
 - Access the current server with FTP.
-The credentials are available throught the hosteurope account.
+The credentials are available through the hosteurope account.
 - Download the entire folder containing the website (probably /www/www.diegreifen.de/).
 - Upload said folder to the new server